upperlinecode/teacher-guide-ruby-basics/README.md

 puts "Good morning " + name2 + "!"
 ```

 Stop and ask students whether they prefer concatenation or interpolation and have them explain why.

+#### Playtime

+* Ask students to add a variable called age that has a string inside of it and try interpolating (or concatenating) TWO variables into one string.

 #### Built-in methods